nilsonsangy/forensic-tools/README.md

 ### onion_analyzer

 onion_analyzer.py is a script that collect onion links in a website and open each one in a TOR browser tab.

-You neede to cofigure the TOR path on the system.
+You need to cofigure the TOR path on the system.
 The script collects the TOR path in the environment variable called TOR_BROWSER_PATH.
 If the local variable is not set, the script prompts the user for the path at runtime.

 ### windows_collector